sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Can you add a vertical or circular browser prompt?

 I don't plan to add this.
 I recommend giving the horizontal prompt a try.
 A lot of users found it to work better than vertical/circular.

+#### How can I set the last active browser as the default browser?

+You can use the [Shortery](https://apps.apple.com/app/id1594183810) and Shortcuts apps for this.
+Create a shortcut ([example](https://www.icloud.com/shortcuts/cca638ad5d8548dca7f2cbc8e7eb967b)) for each browser you use.
+The shortcut should use the “Set Default Browser” action to set the default browser in Velja.
+In Shortery, create an “Application” trigger for each browser, where you choose the corresponding shortcut and app in the “Application” field ([screenshot](https://www.dropbox.com/scl/fi/pjbimgvq3wtuvp0265vk6/Screenshot-2024-06-30-at-17.41.45-1719762112.png?rlkey=7qgwyxq2woz4zaeib1cs2r5w0&raw=1)).
+The default browser in Velja will now change when you focus one of those browsers.

 #### How can I see what URL Velja received? {#debug}